sagemath/trac_to_gh/Issue 8621.md

 # Issue 8621: New functions in lcalc wrapper

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8621

 Original creator: rishi